t-ho/php-app/README-DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the PHP App application in different environments.
+Complete guide to deploy the PHP App in development and production with SSL.

-## Quick Start
+## 🚀 Quick Start

-### Development
+### Development (Local)
 ```bash
 ./scripts/dev.sh
 ```